Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 The disease occurs in newborns for the following reasons:

 The causative agent of the disease is Neisseria gonorrhoeae.
-Neisser's gonococcus gets on the conjunctiva of the secret.
-Then the infection spreads from the mucous membrane of the infected eye, which leads to a generalization of the disease.
+Neisser's gonococcus gets on the conjunctiva.
+The infection then spreads from the mucous membrane of the infected eye, which leads to generalization of the disease.

-The factors for the development of the disease include non-compliance with hygiene, weakened immunity of the baby, lack of timely treatment, ignoring the symptoms of the disease that have arisen.
+Factors in the development of the disease include poor hygiene, weakened immunity of the baby, lack of timely treatment, and ignoring the symptoms of the disease that have arisen.

 How does infection occur?

-If a mother has gonorrhea, during the birth of the baby, she will infect him.
+If mother has gonorrhea, during the birth of the baby she will infect him.
 This happens when the baby passes through the birth canal.

-The infection settles on the walls of the pathways and, upon contact with the body of the baby, penetrates into it.
-At birth, the disease does not make itself felt, but begins to actively influence.
-Its first signs appear on the 2-3 day.
+The infection settles on the walls of the pathways and upon contact with the baby’s body penetrates it.
+At birth, the disease does not make itself felt, but begins to actively affect the child.
+Its first signs appear on 2-3 days.

 Pathogenesis

-Baby's eyelids sharply and rapidly swell, become inflamed.
+Baby's eyelids swelling sharply and rapidly, become inflamed.
 They acquire a bluish-purple hue.

 The swelling of the eyelids is very dense, and this leads to the fact that the child cannot close the eyelids on his own.

-A serous substance is secreted from the eyes.
-As the disease progresses, the discharge becomes plentiful.
-This is very disturbing for the baby, he cries.
+Serous matter is released from the eyes.
+As the disease progresses, the discharge becomes abundant.
+This really bothers the baby and he cries.

 Symptoms and clinical picture

-The disease is not difficult to determine, it is accompanied by pronounced symptoms:
+The disease is not difficult to identify; it is accompanied by pronounced symptoms:

-1. puffiness.
-There is a thickening of the eyelids.
-They slightly increase in size and turn red.
+1. Swelling.
+The eyelids thicken.
+They increase slightly in size and turn red.

-2. Can't turn eyelids out.
-Slightly open the palpebral fissure is possible with great difficulty.
+2. Impossible to turn eyelids.
+It is possible to open the palpebral fissure slightly with great difficulty.

 3. Selection liquids.
-It may be liquid at first, but thickens over time, the baby cannot open his eyes.
+It may be liquid at first, but over time it thickens, and the baby cannot open his eyes.

 4. Appearance pus.
 It is released in a certain amount and settles on the surface of the eyelids.

-5. Capriciousness.
-The child cries, feels discomfort.
+5. Moodiness.
+The child cries and feels discomfort.
 Possible sleep disturbance.

-Newborns during illness are restless, capricious.
+Newborns can be restless and capricious during illness.
 This negatively affects the functioning of the nervous system.

 Complications and consequences

-If you do not start treatment on time, complications may occur:
+If treatment is not started on time, complications may occur:

-1. Corneal lesion, disruption of her nutrition.
-This leads to abundant discharge of pus and the spread of the disease.
+1. Corneal lesion, violation of her nutrition.
+This leads to copious discharge of pus and the spread of the disease.

-2. emergence purulent ulcers.
-They can grow in size and infect the eyeball with an infection.
+2. Emergence purulent ulcers.
+They can increase in size and infect the eyeball.

 3. Inflammation of the eyeball.
-It threatens with visual impairment and the risk of blindness.
+It threatens vision impairment and the risk of blindness.
 This cannot be allowed.

-By starting treatment on time, it will be possible to avoid negative consequences.
+By starting treatment on time, you will be able to avoid negative consequences.

 Diagnostics

-It is impossible to determine the disease on your own.
+It is not possible to determine the disease on your own.
 Diagnosis of the disease carried out in a hospital by a doctor.
-For this, these diagnostic methods are used:
+For this purpose, these diagnostic methods are used:

 1. Examination of the patient.
 The doctor examines the child's eyes.